-Glossary of Terms and Services
+Glossary Of Terms And Services

-Readmission (From Academic Disqualification) - A petition for readmission after academic disqualification is initiated by the student through the Academic Review and Retention Office.
+Readmission (From Academic Disqualification) - A petition for a student’s readmission to the university after academic disqualification.
+The student must initiate the petition through the Academic Review and Retention Office.
 All grade issues (IN, MG, etc.) must be resolved prior to submission of a readmission petition.
-Additional requirements and conditions for readmission can be found in the USC Catalogue under the heading "Academic Policies" [Academic Standards].
-See Academic Review
+Additional requirements and conditions for readmission can be found in the "Academic Policies" [Academic Standards] of the USC Catalogue.
+See Academic Review.

-Repeated/Repetitious Courses - Most courses can be taken only once for degree credit.
-Those that can be repeated for credit are listed in the catalogue with the maximum allowable units in parentheses after the course title.
+Repeated/Repetitious Courses - Courses that may be repeated for credit, as opposed to those that can be taken only once for degree credit.
+Courses that can be repeated for credit are listed in the catalogue with the maximum allowable units in parentheses after the course title.
 Courses in which unsatisfactory grades were earned can sometimes be repeated.
 The rules for repeating these courses differ for graduate and undergraduate students.
 There are also different rules for transferring repeated courses.
-Students should check the USC Catalogue under the heading "Academic Policies" [Academic Standards] for the regulations that will affect them.
+Students should check the "Academic Policies" [Academic Standards] section of the USC Catalogue for the regulations that will affect them.

-Request For Exception to Residence - All course work taken in the fall and spring semesters must be taken at USC.
+Typically, all course work taken in the fall and spring semesters must be taken at USC.
 Only transfer course work that appears on the transfer institution's transcript for a summer term will be accepted.
 Students should discuss their individual circumstances with their departmental academic advisor.
-More information may be obtained from "Course Work Taken Elsewhere" in the "Academic Policies" section of the USC Catalogue.
-Questions about the residency policy and exceptions may be addressed to the Degree Progress Department, in the lobby of the Registration Building (REG), (213) 740-7070.
+More information can be found under "Course Work Taken Elsewhere" in the "Academic Policies" section of the USC Catalogue.
+For questions about the residency policy and exceptions, contact the Degree Progress department in the Registration Building (REG) Lobby or at (213) 740-7070.

 Restrictions/Holds - See Holds/Restrictions